ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/example-cpp.md

         // Commit transaction at the end of the query .CommitTx();

-    // Executes data query with specified transaction control settings. auto result = session.ExecuteDataQuery(query, txControl).GetValueSync();

-    if (result.IsSuccess()) {
-        // Index of result set corresponds to its order in YQL query resultSet = result.GetResultSet(0);
-    }

-    return result;
+    return session.ExecuteQuery(query, txControl);
 }
 ```

 {% include [steps/05_results_processing.md](steps/05_results_processing.md) %}

 The `TResultSetParser` class is used for processing query execution results.

 The code snippet below shows how to process query results using the `parser` object: